MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/vat-reporting.md

 ---
     title: VAT Reporting Method
     description: You can report VAT electronically to the tax authorities.
 You can generate, electronically sign, encrypt, and send an XML file directly to the German ELSTER portal.
-Response messages are received and processed in the same transaction.

     documentationcenter: ''
     author: SorenGP